Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 npm i dotenv

-Create a .env file in your project root.
+Create a .env file in the project root.

 SENDGRID_API_KEY=YOUR_SENDGRID_API_KEY_HERE